TSchmittner/NTPClient/README.md

 WiFiUDP ntpUDP;

-// By default 'pool.ntp.org' is used with 60 seconds update interval and
+// By default 'de.timeserver.pub' is used with 60 seconds update interval and
 // no offset
 NTPClient timeClient(ntpUDP);